Dover Corporation: Pumps and Process Solutions

-Refrigeration & Food Equipment
+Climate and Sustainability Technologies

 Dover's Refrigeration & Food Equipment segment develops equipment and systems for the commercial-refrigeration, heating and cooling, and food and beverage packaging, and food service industries.
 Anthony and Hill Phoenix design grocery store refrigerators and freezers.
 Anthony manufactures glass refrigerator and freezer doors, lighting systems and display equipment, and Hillphoenix manufactures display cases, walk-in coolers/freezers, and refrigeration and power systems.
 The packaging industry is served by Belvac Production Machinery, Inc., which offers systems for the beverage can-making industry.
 SWEP specializes in brazed-plate heat exchangers, with applications in air conditioning, refrigeration, heating, and industry and district energy.
 Unified Brands produces commercial kitchen equipment; prior to December 2021, Dover was owned Unified Brands before its sale to Sweden-based appliance manufacturer Electrolux Professional.